Hanoi Metro Line 2A: Rolling stock

-A modern automated signalling system (CBTC) ensures safety by governing the speed of the trains, and shortens train intervals.
+A modern automated signalling system (CBTC) ensures safety by governing the speed of the trains and shortens train intervals.

 Depot

 The depot is located in Phu Luong, Ha Dong District with an area of 19.6 ha.
 The depot contains an Operation Control Center (OCC), train stabling and maintenance areas, an operational building, a training area and a storage room.

 The OCC operates round the clock, and is responsible for monitoring, supervising and controlling the entire system, ensuring smooth operation and safety.

+Fares

+Line 2A's fares before Aug.
+1st 2025 are as follows:

+Beginning from Aug.
+1st 2025, Line 2A's fares will be as follows:

+There will also be timed tickets ranging from 1 day to 12 months.

 Connections

 Line 2A is designed to ensure connectivity with other lines in the future and bus stops along the line to allow the public flexibility in selecting a route and the appropriate modes of transportation.